 The situation may be even worse in Arizona, according to Timothy Franquist, air quality director at the Arizona Department of Environmental Quality.

 “The most recent U.S. EPA model indicates that over 83 percent of ozone in Southern Arizona is attributed to international sources,” said Franquist.
-“Arizona is not only impacted by Mexican emissions, 65 percent of the ozone in the Southwest is attributed to international transport from Asia, according to a surface ozone study conducted by a team of researchers from NOAA [National Oceanic and Atmospheric Administration], Princeton University, Columbia University, and the U.S. EPA.
+“Arizona is not only impacted by Mexican emissions, 65 percent of the increase in ozone in the Southwest is attributed to international transport from Asia, according to a surface ozone study conducted by a team of researchers from NOAA [National Oceanic and Atmospheric Administration], Princeton University, Columbia University, and the U.S. EPA.
 The surface ozone study further indicates that during summertime in the Western U.S., ‘increasing Asian emissions approximately offset the benefits of U.S. emissions reductions.’”

 CAA Sections 179(B) and 182(h)